o-i-z-y-s/application-tracker/README.md

 ## Steps
 1. Create a new tracker!
 2. Make your changes!
-3. Download your tracker as a CSV!
+3. Save your tracker in-browser or download it as a CSV!

-Upload your CSV to pick up where you left off.
-Make sure to download it again if you've edited it.
+Load from your cookies or upload your CSV to pick up where you left off.
+Make sure to save/download again if you've edited it.